 2. Switching RRMS medications is a common occurrence

 The need to switch RRMS medications isn’t an isolated occurrence.
-In fact, the estimates that between 30 and 80 percent of all those with MS discontinue a DMT at some point during treatment.
+In fact, the

 Aside from side effects, you might need to change medications because your current DMT isn’t alleviating your symptoms, or symptoms are worsening.
 You may also need to change medications if you experience disease progression despite treatment.